IVACONSULTA/ragtool/docs/Files_Management.md

 ```
 ⚠️  WARNING: This will delete all processed PDF data!
-Are you sure you want to reset the ChromaDB? (type 'yes' to confirm): yes
+Are you sure you want to reset the FAISS vector database? (type 'yes' to confirm): yes
 ✅ Database reset successfully
 Starting to re-process all PDFs...
 📄 Found 2 PDF files: